cleder/pygeoif/README.rst

 algorithm at http://www.cgafaq.info/wiki/Polygon_Area.
 A value >= 0
 indicates a counter-clockwise oriented ring.

 orient
 -------

-Returns a copy of the polygon with exterior in counter-clockwise and interiors in clockwise orientation for sign=1.0 and the other way round for sign=-1.0
+Returns a copy of a polygon with exteriors and interiors in the right orientation.

+if ccw is True than the exteriror will be in counterclockwise orientation and the interiors will be in clockwise orientation, or the other way round when ccw is False.

+box
+---
+Return a rectangular polygon with configurable normal vector.

 mapping